Athlete Guide to Setting SMART Nutrition Goals

 It answers the questions:

-For example, you could measure how much water you drink throughout the day by tracking the number of times you have to fill up your water bottle.
+Continuing with the same hydration example, an athlete could measure how much water thet drink throughout the day by tracking the number of times they have to fill up your water bottle.

 Achievable: An achievable goal is challenging but something you can accomplish.